faizan4devloper/band-landing-page/README.md

 import React from "react";
-import { BrowserRouter as Router, Routes, Route } from "react-router-dom";
+import { BrowserRouter as Router, Routes, Route, Link } from "react-router-dom";
 import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";
 import { faArrowRight, faArrowLeft } from "@fortawesome/free-solid-svg-icons";
 import Header from "./components/Header/Header";